KaranVyas/Fansight_Project/README.md

 - `data/raw/` and `data/processed/` are empty by default and ignored by git (only `.gitkeep` files remain so the folders exist).
 - `fansight_artifacts/` is ignored automatically—feel free to delete it if you want to start fresh.
 - When sharing the project, re-run `python -m fansight.scripts.generate_sample_data` to regenerate the toy datasets instead of committing them.

-Happy building!
-The repo is now a clean slate for FanSight-specific experimentation, so you can focus on understanding (and improving) the new implementation without NBA legacy baggage.